plblum/jivs/docs/Understanding_Builder.md

 ## Class overview

-The Builders and Model Rules work together to prepare the complete object tree of `ValueHostsManagerConfig`.
+The Builders and ValueHost Rules work together to prepare the complete object tree of `ValueHostsManagerConfig`.

 ### Configuration builders